chriseidhof/persist/README.md

 Persist is an abstraction layer in Haskell over storage systems such as relational databases, nosql databases and more.
 Persists includes a code generator that takes your model and generates a Haskell interface for it.
-Persist comes with multiple backends: a sqlite backend and a couchdb backend.
+Persist comes with multiple backends, eventually.
+For now there is only an SQLite backend.

 Example
 ============